Agriculture Drought Response

 • When do we call it something else?

-by DustinStein, over 3 years ago
+by DustinStein, about 4 years ago

 I'm a first generation ranch manager in Mancos, CO.
 I currently manage a 1500 acre ranch, half of which is irrigated.
 I've been in the business for a decade and, in my 10 short years, have gotten whiplash from how extreme all of our weather events have become.
 In general, our trend has become little to no summer precipitation with no snow cover to several feet of snow cover in the winter.
 The 2019 spring runoff put the test to all of our diversion structures in the Mancos River but was followed by a total of just over half an...
 Continue reading